Montevallo, Alabama: Gallery

 Built in the Federal style in 1823, the King House is the oldest building on the campus of the University of Montevallo.
 It was added to the National Register of Historic Places on January 14, 1972.

 Built in 1900, the McKibbon House is a historic Victorian home located in Montevallo.
-The home is now used as a bed and breakfast.
+The home is now a private residence.
 It was added to the National Register of Historic Places on December 31, 2001.

 Shoal Creek at Orr Park in Montevallo.

 Tim Tingle's carving of a man's face in the trees at Orr Park.